-\begin{remark} From Lemma \ref{well-def} below, Algorithm \ref{iRVM} is well defined, i.e., the inner for-end loop stops within a finite number of steps, and $(x^k,v^k)\in\mathcal{M}\times T_{x^k}\mathcal{M}$ for each $k\in\mathbb{N}$ follows the iteration steps.
-The inner loop of Algorithm \ref{iRVM} aims at capturing a tight upper estimation of $\overline{L}_k$ to formulate the PD linear operator $\mathcal{Q}_{k}$ and seeking an inexact minimizer of the associated subproblem \eqref{subprobj} with a certain decrease.
-As will be seen in Section \ref{sec5.1}, the linear operator $\mathcal{Q}_{k,j}$ allows us to incorporate the first-order formation of $F$ at $x^k$ into the term $\frac{1}{2}\|v\|_{\mathcal{Q}_{k,j}}^2$.
-In contrast, the subproblems of ManPL in Wang et al. \cite{Wang2022} involve a proximal term $\frac{1}{2t}\|v\|^2$ with a constant $t>0$.
-When $\overline{L}_k$ is unavailable, a big gap between $t^{-1}$ and $\overline{L}_k$ may occur so that the subproblems cannot generate a good direction.
+\begin{remark} By Lemma \ref{well-def} later, Algorithm \ref{iRVM} is well defined, i.e., the inner for-end loop stops within a finite number of steps.
+The inner loop aims at capturing a tight upper estimation of $\overline{L}_k$ to formulate the PD linear operator $\mathcal{Q}_{k}$ and seeking an inexact minimizer of the associated subproblem \eqref{subprobj} with a certain decrease.
+As will be seen in Section \ref{sec6}, the linear operator $\mathcal{Q}_{k,j}$ allows us to incorporate the first-order information of $F$ at $x^k$ into the term $\frac{1}{2}\|v\|_{\mathcal{Q}_{k,j}}^2$, which can potentially accelerate the computation of subproblems.
+The subproblems of ManPL \cite{Wang2022} involve a proximal term $\frac{1}{2t}\|v\|^2$ for a constant $t>0$.
+When $\overline{L}_k$ is unavailable, a big gap between $t^{-1}$ and $\overline{L}_k$ may occur, which will lead to a bad direction.